 My rating: 4 of 5 stars

 Here is a book-length expansion of an influential and experimental short story that appeared in the art comics anthology Raw in 1989.
 McGuire shows us one corner of a room (or, more precisely, the patch of earth it comes to occupy) in year-stamped two-page spreads from five billion BCE to the 23rd century and beyond.
 Within the spreads, he also nests year-stamped panels that display various doings on the spot at different moments.
 By representing but also scrambling the passage of time, McGuire’s narrative emphasizes patterns of change and continuity.
-The spot goes from uninhabitable square of cooling ground to a habitation first for Native Americans and then for Americans whose changing demographics reflect the last few centuries’ cultural shifts (elites including the older Ben Franklin in the eighteenth-century, middle-class white people in the nineteenth and twentieth centuries, and mixed-race middle-class people in recent years); then it goes back to being uninhabitable as a result (apparently) of climate change, and then it becomes a robot-docented tourist destination, rather like Roman ruins, for the curious elites of the future, who appear to be Asian.
-After some further unclear catastrophe—nuclear war?—we see it in 22,175 as a lush, new-life-bearing land.
+The spot goes from uninhabitable square of cooling ground to a habitation first for Native Americans and then for Americans whose changing demographics reflect the last few centuries’ cultural shifts: elites including the older Ben Franklin in the 18th-century, middle-class white people in the 19th and 20th centuries, and mixed-race middle-class people in recent years.
+Then the spot goes back to being uninhabitable as a result (apparently) of climate change, and then it becomes a robot-docented tourist destination, rather like Roman ruins, for the curious elites of the future, who appear to be Asian.
+After some further unclear catastrophe—nuclear war?—we see it in 22,175 as a lush land bearing new life.

-Here‘s nested panel structure is a promising development for the comics medium.
-Surely it is time to take Scott McCloud’s radicalism (in the sense of “getting to the root”) seriously when he redefines comics simply as “sequential art”—a definition that neither requires nor even implies the conventions of comics so far.
+McGuire’s nested panel structure is a promising development for the comics medium.
+The formal gesture takes seriously Scott McCloud’s radicalism (in the sense of “getting to the root”).
+When McCloud redefines comics simply as “sequential art,” he neither requires nor even implies the conventions of comics so far.
 McGuire places panels within panels to display different moments in time within one space.
-This technique no doubt accounts for the fame of his initial short story, and I enjoy seeing it at book-length in a beautifully-produced edition.
-Comics turn time into space by arraying images that represent different times simultaneously on the discrete space of the page: this is what comics can do that neither film nor literature can, and Here represents a further experiment with and development of this unique property of the medium.
+Sequential art turns time into space by arraying images that represent different times simultaneously on the discrete space of the page: this is what comics can do that neither film nor literature can, and Here represents a further experiment with and development of this unique property of the medium.
 It is also drawn and colored in an unobtrusively informative and graceful style.
 In strictly formalist terms, it is an unqualified success.

-Alas, I am not a formalist, or not only a formalist, so I have to ask what the form of this book materializes or incarnates as a meaning.
-And the answer is, “Less than one would imagine.”
+But I am not a formalist, or not only a formalist, so I have to ask what the form of this book materializes or incarnates as meaning.
+And the answer is, “Less than one would hope.”